VilnaCRM-Org/website-infrastructure/README.md

 After you deployed you can create the website infrastructure itself using.
 - `terraspace all up`

+Alternatively, you can use the following command to bring up the entire infrastructure stack:

+- `make terraspace-up stack=ci-cd-infrastructure`

+This command simplifies the process by targeting the ci-cd-infrastructure stack directly.

 **⚠️ Important Note:**
 The deployed sandbox will be automatically **removed after 7 days**.
 To keep it active, the developer must **commit again** to redeploy it.